TriplyDB/Documentation/docs/triplydb-js/index.md

 ##### Examples

-The following snippet creates a new dataset called `'iris'` under the account called `'Triply'`:
+The following snippet creates a new dataset called `"iris"` under the account called `"Triply"`:

 - The dataset has private access, because the access level is not specified explicitly.
 - The dataset has a description.